-If you need help learning more about royalty rates, or if you need help drafting a license agreement, you can post your legal need on UpCounsel’s marketplace.
+If you need help learning more about patent licensing royalty rates or if you need help drafting a license agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.